OperaVaria/lfpch/docs/README.md

   sudo apt install -y libglib2.0-dev libgtk-4-dev libssl-dev libcurl4-openssl-dev
   ```

-On Windows, you can use [MSYS2](https://www.msys2.org/) get the packages.
+On Windows, you can use [MSYS2](https://www.msys2.org/) to get the packages.
 This example is for the UCRT64 environment:

 ```bash
 pacman -S mingw-w64-ucrt-x86_64-glib2 mingw-w64-ucrt-x86_64-gtk4 mingw-w64-ucrt-x86_64-openssl mingw-w64-ucrt-x86_64-curl
 ```

-### Build and Install
+### Compilation

 LFPCh can be built and installed on both OS families with Meson.
 After downloading and unpacking the source directory, enter the following into the terminal: